 CLEAR is expanding, the future of CLEAR is bright and our reach keeps growing.
 To make this happen, donate, donate, donate!

 “A Reason to Change”

-We are hoping to start principal photography in June, and would like to give a big thank you to Veterinary Cancer Group not only for allowing us to shoot the interiors at their facility in Culver City, but for their support and unyielding commitment to fighting cancer.
+We would like to give a big thank you to Veterinary Cancer Group not only for allowing us to shoot the interiors at their facility in Culver City, but for their support and unyielding commitment to fighting cancer.

 Making an Impact, One Dog At a Time

 MY FRIEND: CHANGING THE JOURNEY is a powerful documentary that sheds light on the important issue of cancer and how it affects our animal companions.
 Director Stacey M. Zipfel and producer Terry Simons have created an important piece of work that helps better educate dog owners on cancer clinical signs and treatment options and enlightens the veterinary profession on how families deal with the disease.Jane Lynch Actress/Host/Animal Advocate

 Thank you CLEAR for bringing awareness to canine lymphoma.
 Arming pet owners with the knowledge to fight this disease can help them save their best friend.Jill Goularte, Producer, Fox's Cause for Paws

 …‘My Friend: Changing the Journey’ was a terrific display of how strong the human-animal bond can be.
 Our pets are members of the family, and this film beautifully showed what lengths owners will go to in order to give them the best care.Rob Warren, Communications & Marketing Officer, UC Davis Veterinary Medical Teaching Hospital